Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 Article 29.
 Effect

-a) The Minister of Industry and Trade’s Circular No. 37/2019/TT-BCT dated November 29, 2019, detailing a number of provisions on trade remedies;
+a/ The Minister of Industry and Trade’s Circular No. 37/2019/TT-BCT of November 29, 2019, detailing a number of provisions on trade remedies;

-b) The Minister of Industry and Trade's Circular No. 43/2023/TT-BCT dated December 28, 2023, amending and supplementing a number of articles of the Minister of Industry and Trade’s Circular No. 37/2019/TT-BCT of November 29, 2019, detailing a number of provisions on trade remedies.
+b/ The Minister of Industry and Trade’s Circular No. 42/2023/TT-BCT of December 28, 2023, amending and supplementing a number of articles of the Minister of Industry and Trade’s Circular No. 37/2019/TT-BCT of November 29, 2019, detailing a number of provisions on trade remedies.

-3. In case any legal documents referred to in this Circular are amended, supplemented or replaced, the new ones shall prevail.
+3. In case the legal documents referred to in this Circular are amended, supplemented or replaced, the amending, supplementing or replacing documents shall prevail.

-4. Any problems arising in the course of implementation of this Circular should be promptly reported to the investigation body and the Ministry of Industry and Trade for consideration and settlement.
+4. Any problems arising in the course of implementation of this Circular should be promptly reported to the Investigating Authority and the Ministry of Industry and Trade for consideration and settlement.

 Article 30.
 Transitional provisions

-Trade remedy cases of which the dossiers of investigation or dossiers of request for exemption from trade remedies have been determined as complete and valid before the effective date of this Circular, shall be considered and handled in accordance with the Minister of Industry and Trade’s Circular No. 37/2019/TT-BCT dated November 29, 2019, detailing a number of provisions on trade remedies, amended and supplemented under the Minister of Industry and Trade's Circular No. 43/2023/TT-BCT dated December 28, 2023./.
+Trade remedy cases for which investigation dossiers or dossiers of request for exemption from application of trade remedies have been received and determined to be complete and valid before the effective date of this Circular shall be considered and settled in accordance with the Minister of Industry and Trade’s Circular No. 37/2019/TT-BCT of November 29, 2019, detailing a number of provisions on trade remedies, which is amended and supplemented under Minister of Industry and Trade’s Circular No. 42/2023/TT-BCT of December 28, 2023.-

 Please log in to a subscriber account to see the full text.
 Don’t have an account?
 Register here